-If you are enrolled in an affiliated physician assistant program, you are eligible to participate in the clinical rotations program at Mayo Clinic in Arizona by making arrangements through your college program director.
+If you are enrolled in an affiliated physician assistant program, you are eligible to participate in the clinical rotations program at Mayo Clinic's campus in Arizona by making arrangements through your college program director.

 You must successfully complete the required pre-professional and professional college course work, as stipulated by your college or university, before you are eligible to complete the clinical rotation.